Miami's First Public Pot Dispensary Opens as Miami Beach Considers Three Spots for Legal Weed

 Whenever Tally gets around to passing a medical marijuana bill, the dispensary will be open to a far wider range of patients (assuming legislators come close to enacting what voters asked for in November, of course).

-The Trulieve location won't be Dade's only pot-slinging storefront for long.
-After months of dragging its feet and de-facto banning medical pot storefronts, Miami Beach will finally vote Wednesday on where dispensaries can operate on the island.
+The Trulieve location won't be Miami-Dade's only pot-slinging storefront for long.
+After months of dragging its feet and de-facto banning medical pot, Miami Beach will finally vote Wednesday on where dispensaries can operate on the island.

-There are three licenses up for grabs in the Beach and commissioners have to decide where those businesses will be zoned to operate.
+There are three licenses up for grabs on the Beach, and commissioners have to decide where those businesses will be zoned to operate.
 They're considering a pair of locations each in South Beach, Mid-Beach and North Beach, and will have to pick one spot in each part of the city.

 Indeed, one of the proposed locations will likely run into the same concerns — among the South Beach options would be one zone that extends from West Avenue along Fifth Street to Ocean Court.
 That eastern edge is just one block off Ocean Drive, the scene of the Beach's most passionate infighting over zoning and unruly crowds.